Understanding Tinnitus

 |---|---|---|---|

-A systematic workup identifies treatable causes and guides the most appropriate management pathway.
+A systematic workup identifies treatable causes and guides management.

 | Investigation | What It Assesses | Indicated When |